bwigfield/lovetruth/_posts/2017-11-16-cosplay-whimsical-pisces.md

 ![](/images/Luna.jpg)
 ## 4. Luna Lovegood from Harry Potter
-She sees Nargles, Thestrals, and she has radish earrings.
+She sees Nargles, Thestrals, and has radish earrings.
 Your Pisces flag will fly high in this cosplay.

 ![](/images/Sakura.jpg)
 ## 5. Sakura from Cardcaptor Sakura